Aleph Zadik Aleph: Founding

-A national organization
+National organization

 As Beber continued to serve as an advisor for the local Omaha group, he also began planning for a much larger undertaking: an international Jewish youth group.
-Beber called a meeting of friends and associates in the area on May 3, 1924, reaching an understanding of goals and forming the first Supreme Advisory Committee (SAC) consisting of seven men, and officially founding the Aleph Zadik Aleph for Young Men.
+Beber called a meeting of friends and associates in the area on May 3, 1924, where they reached an understanding of goals and formed the first Supreme Advisory Committee (SAC) consisting of seven men, and officially founding the Aleph Zadik Aleph for Young Men.
 The new organization's first chapter charter was granted to the existing AZA group in Omaha, dubbed "Mother Chapter" with Mnookin's second chapter in Kansas City receiving a charter a week later.
-By the end of the month, new chapters had been launched in Lincoln, Nebraska and Des Moines, Iowa.
+By the end of the month, new chapters had been launched in Lincoln, Nebraska, and Des Moines, Iowa.

 The first AZA convention was held that summer at the Jewish Community Center in Omaha, July 4–6, 1924.
-Over two-thirds of the new organization's membership was present to elect their first ever Grand Aleph Godol (international president).
-In a tight race which required a referral to the SAC to break a tie vote, Charles Shane emerged victorious.
+Over two-thirds of the new organization's membership was present to elect their first-ever Grand Aleph Godol (international president).
+In a tight race that required a referral to the SAC to break a tie vote, Charles Shane emerged victorious.
 In other business conducted, the boys chose to commit a third of their membership dues (at that time $3) to charity.
+AZA became an official junior group in 1925.

-By the second annual convention, held in Kansas City, AZA membership had ballooned to 250 and new chapters were inaugurated in eight more cities.
+By the second annual convention, held in Kansas City, AZA in July 1925, membership had ballooned to 250, and new chapters were inaugurated in eight more cities.
 Philip Klutznick, among AZA's most accomplished alumni, was elected as the 2nd Grand Aleph Godol.
-During his term, he installed 10 chapters in the eastern part of the country and oversaw the creation of The Shofar, the organization's international newsletter.
+During his term, he installed ten chapters in the eastern part of the country and oversaw the creation of The Shofar, the organization's international newsletter.
 Following his term in office, the organization rewarded him by making him, at the age of 19, their first executive director.
-Klutznick later served as Secretary of Commerce during the Jimmy Carter administration.
+By the third annual convention in July 1925, the group had 800 members and twenty chapters.